Mathira Constituency

 Mathira Constituency is an electoral constituency in Kenya.
 It is one of six constituencies in Nyeri County.
 The constituency was established for the 1963 elections.
-Mathira is popularly known as Mathira ya Githomo (education).
-It has the most educated population in the country.
-It sits at the foot of Mount Kenya.
-Mathira is known for growing tea and coffee.
-Karatina is to the east.
-Several tarmac roads crisscross Mathira, including the Kenol-Marua superhighway.
+Mathira is popularly known as Mathira ya Githomo (education) due to a significant number of an educated population in the country.
+It sits at the foot of Mount Kenya, creating a conducive climate for growing tea and coffee.
+Karatina is to the east of Mathira constitution.
+Several tarmac roads criss-cross Mathira, including the Kenol-Marua superhighway.

-Education institutions include Karatina University, Tumutumu Girls High School, Kanjuri High School, Karatina Girls, and Bishop Gatimu Ngandu Girls High School.
-Health facilities include Karatina Hospital, Jamii Hospital, PCEA Tumutumu hospital and many dispensaries.
+Education institutions include Karatina University, Tumutumu Girls High School, Kanjuri High School, Karatina Girls, Karatina Special School for the Mentally Handicapped, and Bishop Gatimu Ngandu Girls High School.
+Health facilities include Karatina Hospital, Jamii Hospital, PCEA Tumutumu Hospital and many dispensaries.

-Kagochi tea factory is the largest private employer.
-Mountain Lodge leads in tourism.
+Kagochi Tea Factory is the largest private employer and Mountain Lodge leads in tourism.